rpmuller/ePubs/WesternPhilosophy.md

 justice and reason."

-Thus in spite of the infallibility of the general will, which is "always constant, unalterable, and pure/' all the old problems of eluding tyranny remain.
+Thus in spite of the infallibility of the general will, which is "always constant, unalterable, and pure," all the old problems of eluding tyranny remain.
 What Rousseau has to say on these problems is either a surreptitious repetition of Montesquieu, or an insistence on the supremacy of the legislature, which, if democratic, is identical with what he calls the Sovereign.
 The broad